How to Plan Your Blog

 A business to consumer marketing approach involves the consumer, the cost of your product, the convenience for customer to purchase your product and service, and your communication to your customer.
 We discuss incorporating the 4 C’s with setting your goals for developing your content, blogging for your audience, what topics to focus your content, promoting your blog, and analyzing statistics.
+Planning your B2C blog works in tandem with your B2C eCommerce website strategy.
 Let’s get started.

 - Consumer. ( versus Product) Study your consumers’ wants and needs.
 Create products tailored to these desires and needs.

 - Cost (Versus Price) Reflect the reality of total cost.
 If you sell a computer, the cost of searching or driving to a retail store to purchase it should be taken into account.

 - Convenience (Versus Place) Understand your customer’s preferred method of purchase – on the Internet, in the store, by phone, or from a catalogue.
 Maybe there’s another method in your industry.
 Is social media; Instagram, Twitter, Facebook, LinkedIn where your audience is hanging out?